ministryofjustice/hmpps-assess-risks-and-needs/README.md

   by offender assessment service health monitoring (e.g. pager duty) and not other systems who wish to find out the
   state of offender assessment service.
 - `/info`: provides information about the version of deployed application.

+## RSR Predictor implementation

+The service contains implementations for the OASys and Data Science (ONNX) RSR calculators.
+Only one implementation can be used at once, selected using the spring profiles
+- `oasys-rsr` to use the OASys calculator
+- `onnx-rsr` to use the ONNX implementation

+It is not possible to store the ONNX files in this public repository as it has not been approved for release.
+Sample static and dynamic files which return constant values is provided to facilitate unit tests.